If you’ve adopted or brought home a new husky puppy, then you probably realize you’ve signed up for some serious fur business.

 Begin grooming when your husky is still young, even if they don’t yet need it.
 Dogs are often nervous about new sensations and don’t usually enjoy a change to their routine.
 Introducing the brush late can turn it from something harmless into something new and scary.

 The old “stitch in time” saying applies well to taking care of a husky’s coat.
-Little and often will always be better than leaving coat maintenance until it becomes a real problem.
+Little and often will always be better than leaving a husky’s coat maintenance until it becomes a real problem.

 A husky’s coat can become knotted and matted easily when left to its own devices.
 In the summer, their shed fur can clump together with their coat, making a regular brush essential.
 Shed fur from the undercoat can become trapped, causing knots and irritation.

-Brushing regularly will open up the coat and remove stubborn fur.
+Brushing your husky regularly will open up the coat and remove stubborn fur.

 If you brush regularly, your dog will also get used to the feeling.
 Many dogs actually enjoy the process once they’re familiar with it.
 But few dogs enjoy having lumps yanked out of their tangled coat, so do it early and often.